Shaker Square and the Shaker Schools

 1953 John W Main's letter about the 1912 agreement

 John W. Main had been Clerk-Treasurer of the Shaker Heights Schools since 1920.
-Though the exchange of school areas was eight years before he joined the Shaker Schools, in 1953 he was asked by School Board members how the arrangement had come about He replied in a letter dated January 30, 1953.
+In 1953 School Board members asked him how the arrangement had come about He replied in a letter dated January 30, 1953.
+This previously unpublished document, which explains the essence of the 1912 agreement, was found by Virginia Dawson in the course of her research.

 Source: local history collection of the Shaker Heights Public Library